privacyguides/privacyguides.org/docs/email.en.md

         - [:simple-linux: Linux](https://proton.me/mail/bridge#download)
         - [:octicons-browser-16: Web](https://mail.proton.me)

-??? check "Custom Domains and Aliases"
+??? success "Custom Domains and Aliases"

     Paid Proton Mail subscribers can use their own domain with the service or a [catch-all](https://proton.me/support/catch-all) address.
 Proton Mail also supports [subaddressing](https://proton.me/support/creating-aliases), which is useful for people who don't want to purchase a domain.

-??? check "Private Payment Methods"
+??? success "Private Payment Methods"

     Proton Mail [accepts](https://proton.me/support/payment-options) Bitcoin and cash by mail in addition to standard credit/debit card and PayPal payments.

-??? check "Account Security"
+??? success "Account Security"

     Proton Mail supports TOTP [two factor authentication](https://proton.me/support/two-factor-authentication-2fa) only.
 The use of a U2F security key is not yet supported.
 Proton Mail is planning to implement U2F upon completion of their [Single Sign On (SSO)](https://reddit.com/comments/cheoy6/comment/feh2lw0/) code.

-??? check "Data Security"
+??? success "Data Security"

     Proton Mail has [zero-access encryption](https://proton.me/blog/zero-access-encryption) at rest for your emails and [calendars](https://proton.me/news/protoncalendar-security-model).
 Data secured with zero-access encryption is only accessible by you.

     Certain information stored in [Proton Contacts](https://proton.me/support/proton-contacts), such as display names and email addresses, are not secured with zero-access encryption.
 Contact fields that support zero-access encryption, such as phone numbers, are indicated with a padlock icon.

-??? check "Email Encryption"
+??? success "Email Encryption"

     Proton Mail has [integrated OpenPGP encryption](https://proton.me/support/how-to-use-pgp) in their webmail.
 Emails to other Proton Mail accounts are encrypted automatically, and encryption to non-Proton Mail addresses with an OpenPGP key can be enabled easily in your account settings.
 They also allow you to [encrypt messages to non-Proton Mail addresses](https://proton.me/support/password-protected-emails) without the need for them to sign up for a Proton Mail account or use software like OpenPGP.